DevTeam/Pure.DI/readme/generic-composition-roots.md

 var someOtherService = composition.GetOtherService<string>();
 ```

-When a generic composition root is used, `Resolve` methods cannot be used to resolve them.
+:warning: `Resolve' methods cannot be used to resolve generic composition roots.

 The following partial class will be generated: